briansunter/personalsite/content/blog/unsplash.md

 # Uploading Photos to Unsplash

-> I was interested in what would happen if I uploaded some of my photos to unsplash, a create commons stock photography site.
+> I was interested in what would happen if I uploaded some of my photos to unsplash, a creative commons stock photography site.

-I've always been interested in making useful things and I was curious if anyone would my photos useful if I uploaded them to [Unsplash](https://unsplash.com/@bsunter "Unsplash").
-By uploading them to unsplash I make the photo free for use without credit.
-I included the location and a few tags.
+I've always been interested in making useful things and I was curious if anyone would use my photos if I uploaded them to [Unsplash](https://unsplash.com/@bsunter "Unsplash").
+By uploading them to Unsplash, I make the photo free for use without credit.
+I included the location and a few tags in the description .

 This is their license:
 >All photos published on Unsplash can be used for free.
 You can use them for commercial and noncommercial purposes.
 You do not need to ask permission from or provide credit to the photographer or Unsplash, although it is appreciated when possible.

 Here is the image I uploaded of some spring rolls I made in a Thai cooking class in Chiang Mai.
-It was my first time ever making egg rolls and I thought they turned out pretty well.
+It was my first time ever making spring rolls and I thought they turned out pretty well.

 ![Spring Rolls](/img/unsplash/eggrolls.jpg "Spring Rolls")

 ## Reverse Google Image Search
-A few years later I was interested in if anyone was using these images.
-I did a quick reverse google image search and was amazed at all the places the image was being used.
-It was being used in everything from Chinese take out menus in the UK to Thai travel brochures.
+A few years later, I did a reverse Google image search and was amazed at all the places the image was being used.
+It was being used in everything from Chinese take out menus in the UK to Thai travel brochures to blogs about “Chinese Restaurant Syndrome”

 Here are a few of my favorites: